What is Sky WiFi Max and is it worth the extra cost?

 Sky WiFi Max Hub and Pods

-Sky WiFi Max (previously known as Sky Broadband Boost), not to be overly confused with Virgin Media WiFi Max or BT Complete Wifi – more on that later – is Sky's peace-of-mind broadband add-on.
-In essence, you'll pay an additional monthly fee for a number of features which will be more or less beneficial to certain customers.
+Sky WiFi Max (previously known as Sky Broadband Boost), not to be confused with Virgin Media's WiFi Max or BT's Complete Wi-Fi, is Sky's peace-of-mind broadband coverage add-on.
+You pay an extra monthly fee for a set of features designed to banish wireless black spots at your home.

-When it comes to paying extra each month you have to establish whether it's something you actually need – why would you pay for something you don't?
-And to do that you're going to want to know the fine details of what's on offer and indeed when and how those benefits come into play.
-And that's precisely why we've written this guide.
+When it comes to paying extra each month, you have to establish whether it's for something you actually need.
+To do that, you'll want to know the details of what's on offer and exactly how those benefits come into play – that's why we've written this guide.

 What is Sky WiFi Max?

-Sky WiFi Max is a bolt-on service you can add to any Sky Broadband package that's either Standard Fibre or Full Fibre (speeds between 36Mbps to 900Mbps).
-At its most basic level it offers a guarantee that you'll get a minimum speed Wi-Fi in every room in your home.
+Sky WiFi Max is an optional bolt-on service you can add to any Sky Broadband package, from their entry-level Superfast up to their flagship Ultrafast packages.
+At its core, it offers a contractual guarantee that you'll receive a stable, minimum Wi-Fi speed in every room of your home.

 Pros